FHU-DataScience-Group/CurrBiol2023-orofacial-movement/README.md

 # CurrBiol2023-orofacial-movement
-Data and program codes used for the study reported by (Li, et al, Current Biology, 2023).
+MATLAB codes used for the study reported by (Li, et al, Current Biology, 2023).

+## Quick Start: instructions for use:
+1. Download the data set from ***
+2. Edit ...
+3. Run ... `blank`

+## Reference